garabik/grc/README.markdown

 This is useful on a 256-colour enabled xterm, where e.g.  `colours="\033[38;5;22m"` will give you a dark green (inspired by Rutger Ovidius).
 Caveat: the string cannot contain a comma.
 This is due to my laziness :-)

 **command** is command to be executed when regexp matches.
 Its output will be mixed with normal stdout, use redirectors (`>/dev/null`) if you want to suppress it.

+**concat** is the name of a file which the current line will be appended to when the regexp matches.

 **skip** can be `skip=yes`, if that case the matched line is skipped (discarded from the output), or `skip=no`, when it is not skipped.
 Default (if you do not have skip keyword) is of course not skipped.